I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscreatefilterfactory.md

 <p>If you call <b>KsCreateFilterFactory</b> in the context of <i>AVStrMiniDevicePostStart</i> or before, you do not need to do this.</p>

 <p>Before calling this function, the minidriver must obtain the device mutex.
-For information about how to do this, see <a href="NULL">Device Mutex in AVStream</a>.</p>
+For information about how to do this, see <a href="https://msdn.microsoft.com/cec2a040-59d6-44ef-aef1-04f434811d60">Device Mutex in AVStream</a>.</p>

 <p>This function should be used by minidrivers that either initialize themselves without a call to <a href="..\ks\nf-ks-ksinitializedriver.md">KsInitializeDriver</a> or that must dynamically add and remove new filter types. </p>